Sierra Leone: Kabbah's tenure: government, "dawn of a new republic", the AFRC and end of the Civil War (1996–2007)

-2007 General Election and the re-emergence of APC
+2007 election and beyond

-In August 2007, Sierra Leone held presidential and parliamentary elections.
-However, no presidential candidate won the 50% plus one vote majority stipulated in the constitution on the first round of voting.
-A runoff election was held in September 2007, and Ernest Bai Koroma, the candidate of the main opposition APC, was elected president.
-Koroma was re-elected president for a second (and final) term in November 2012.

-Struggle with the Ebola epidemic (2014–2016)

-In 2014, an Ebola virus epidemic in Sierra Leone began that widely affected the country, including forcing Sierra Leone to declare a state of emergency.
-By the end of 2014 there were nearly 3000 deaths and about 10,000 cases of the disease in Sierra Leone.
-The epidemic also led to the Ouse to Ouse Tock in September 2014, a nationwide three-day quarantine.
-The epidemic occurred as part of the wider Ebola virus epidemic in West Africa.
-In early August 2014 Sierra Leone cancelled league football (soccer) matches because of the Ebola epidemic.
-On 16 March 2016, the World Health Organization declared Sierra Leone to be free from Ebola.

-14 August 2017 mudslides

-Several mudslides occurred in the early hours of 14 August 2017 in and near the country's capital Freetown.

-2018 General election
+The elections in 2007 and 2012 marked a return to multi-party democracy, with Ernest Bai Koroma's election signaling a period of stability and recovery from the civil war.

+The Ebola epidemic in 2014 posed a significant health crisis, leading to a national state of emergency.

-In 2018, Sierra Leone held a general election.
-The presidential election, in which neither candidate reached the required threshold of 55%, went to a second round of voting, in which Julius Maada Bio was elected with 51% of the vote.
+In March 2018, a general election in Sierra Leone resulted in Julius Maada Bio becoming president, and the subsequent inauguration of parliament amidst a police intervention.

+In 2025, the Gowa-Tiwai Complex of Sierra Leone's eastern and southern provinces, consisting of the Gola Rainforest National Park and the Tiwai Island Wildlife Sanctuary for their exceptional biodiversity, was inscribed as a UNESCO World Heritage Site.

 Geography

-Sierra Leone is located on the southwest coast of West Africa, lying mostly between latitudes 7° and 10°N (a small area is south of 7°), and longitudes 10° and 14°W. The country is bordered by Guinea to the north and east, Liberia to the southeast, and the Atlantic Ocean to the west and southwest.
+Sierra Leone is on the southwest coast of West Africa, mostly between latitudes 7° and 10°N (a small area is south of 7°), and longitudes 10° and 14°W. It is bordered by Guinea to the north and east, Liberia to the southeast, and the Atlantic Ocean to the west and southwest.

-Sierra Leone has a total area of 73,252 km2, divided into a land area of 73132 km2 and water of 120 km2.
+Sierra Leone has an area of 73,252 km2, divided into a land area of 73132 km2 and water of 120 km2.
 The country has four distinct geographical regions.
 In eastern Sierra Leone the plateau is interspersed with high mountains, where Mount Bintumani reaches 1948 m, the highest point in the country.
-The upper part of the drainage basin of the Moa River is located in the south of this region.
+The upper part of the drainage basin of the Moa River is in the south of this region.

 The centre of the country is a region of lowland plains, containing forests, bush and farmland, that occupies about 43% of Sierra Leone's land area.
 The northern section of this has been categorised by the World Wildlife Fund as part of the Guinean forest-savanna mosaic ecoregion, while the south is rain-forested plains and farmland.